 Me in the dining car.

 Bob and Elizabeth in the dining car.
 They served Hero sandwiches with cheese, so I could not eat it.
 I therefore just had the dessert, which a nice big piece of chocolate cake, along with lemonade.
 It really hit the spot.

 After lunch, a view as we approached Rock Springs, the photo runby location.
-We stopped and I was the first person off the train and found Steve Barry.
-He said to make the photo line at the bottom of the hill and at the end of it, angle it toward the train.
-So I walked down the parking lot of the college as far as I thought I needed to go and then started one end of the photo line, which everybody followed.
-So now we will be able to see Southern Railway's 4501 and 630 in steamy action.
+We stopped and I was the first person off the train and found Steve Barry who said to make the photo line at the bottom of the hill and at the end of it, angle it toward the train.
+So I walked down the parking lot of the college as far as I thought I needed to go then started one end of the photo line, which everybody followed.
+So now we would e able to see Southern Railway's 4501 and 630 in steamy action.

 Photo Runby number one.

 Photo runby number two.
 These two runbys were both excellently performed, making all the NRHS passengers very happy to get photographs of these two wonderful steam engines.
 A special thank you to Steve Barry for planning and organizing this photo runby.
-Once everyone was back on the train, we continued heading south.
-We came to Lafayette where I knew I had a train depot and normally Chattanooga and Chickamauga Railroad motive power.
+Once everyone was back on the train, we continued heading south and came to Lafayette, where I knew there was a depot and normally Chattanooga and Chickamauga Railroad motive power.